Improving the Working Family Tax Credit

 The Minnesota Legislature made important improvements to the Working Family Credit in House File 1777, which passed the House and Senate on March 21, 2014.
 This bill conforms the credit to federal improvements reducing marriage penalties starting with tax year 2013, and increases the maximum credit starting in tax year 2014.
 The combination of these two improvements represents about a 25 percent increase in the Working Family Credit.
 These provisions take an important step forward in making the tax system work better for Minnesota's working families.
 They were originally introduced as Senate File 2484 (author Senator Kari Dziedzic) and House File 3200 (author Representative Diane Loeffler).

 Support for the Working Family Credit was strong in the 2014 Legislative Session.
-A provision to update the Working Family Credit to address marriage penalties starting in tax year 2013 passed the Minnesota House of Representatives on March 6, 2014, as part of House File 1777 (author Representative Ann Lenczewski).
-An estimated 53,700 Minnesota families headed by married couples would benefit by an average of $334.
+A provision to update the Working Family Credit to address marriage penalties starting in tax year 2013 passed the Minnesota House of Representatives on March 6, 2014, as part of an earlier version of House File 1777 (author Representative Ann Lenczewski).

-Similar Working Family Credit federal conformity provisions were included in House File 1959 (author Representative Greg Davids), House File 2014 (author Representative Sarah Anderson), House File 2106 (author Representative Ann Lenczewski), House File 2187 (author Representative Pat Garofalo), House File 2454 (author Representative Greg Davids) and Senate File 2388 (author Senator Rod Skoe).
+Similar Working Family Credit provisions were included in federal conformity bills including House File 1959 (author Representative Greg Davids), House File 2014 (author Representative Sarah Anderson), House File 2106 (author Representative Ann Lenczewski), House File 2187 (author Representative Pat Garofalo), House File 2454 (author Representative Greg Davids) and Senate File 2388 (author Senator Rod Skoe).

-Senate File 1841 (author Senator Ann Rest) and House File 2735 (author Representative Jim Davnie) updates Minnesota's Working Family Credit to match federal improvements addressing marriage penalties starting in tax year 2014.
+Senate File 1841 (author Senator Ann Rest) and House File 2735 (author Representative Jim Davnie) would have updated Minnesota's Working Family Credit to match federal improvements addressing marriage penalties starting in tax year 2014.